 Yes.
 You will be competing against other co-op students in your program and likely co-op students from other universities.
 The IDS Work Prep course is very important for students to actively participate in, in order to learn effective resume & cover letter skills and to prepare students for interviews, and the work place.

-Yes.
-Students are encouraged to network and to look beyond opportunities offered through the co-op office.
-Students often find placements through their own networks and through volunteer opportunities they have undertaken.
+Students sometimes find placements through their own networks and through volunteer opportunities they have undertaken.
 Please note that for placements with new organizations, the process for approving a placement is significantly longer as the program must ensure the safety and viability of a placement.
-If a student does discover an opportunity that could be considered a co-op placement, they simply need to book an appointment with the IDS coordinator and bring details about the placement opportunity.
+If a student does discover an opportunity that could be considered a co-op placement, they need to book an appointment with the IDS coordinator and bring details about the placement opportunity as early as possible.

 In addition to the academic course requirements for the IDS Co-op program, students are required to complete two additional non-credit courses.
 These courses are taken in the first and third year of the program with the aim of providing students with the skills and knowledge they need to successfully navigate the placement experience.
 For students who gain entry in second year, they will complete the first year course in their second year.
 Both of these courses are non-credit courses taken over-and-above a full course load in the first year.

-During the first year of study, students must successfully complete a non-credit IDS Co-op Placement Course - COPD02 (also referred to as 'Passport to Placement').
+During the first year of study, students must successfully complete a non-credit IDS Co-op Placement Course -COPB30.
 This course will include resume, cover letters, and interview workshops, along with networking sessions, speaker panels, and work-term expectations.
-This course must be completed prior to the Third Year course.
+This course must be completed prior to COPB31 - the third year course.